 Fractures.
-Broken bones are a common occurrence in high intensity sports such as mountain biking or horse riding.
-Stress Fractures are also common in sports people, they are less obvious and range from a tiny crack to severe bruising within the bone.
+Broken bones are a common occurrence in high-intensity sports such as mountain biking or horse riding.
+Stress Fractures are also common in sports people, they are less obvious and range from a tiny fracture to severe bruising within the bone.

 Dislocations.
 High impact sports such as rugby sometimes result in dislocations.
 A dislocated joint is when the bone is forced out of its socket within the joint, shoulder dislocations are a good example.